Credit Suisse: Social media rumours, 2022

+Nazi-linked accounts, 2023

+In 2023 Credit Suisse stopped the internal investigation into its Nazi clients and other Nazi-linked accounts, facing much condemnation from the U.S. Senate Budget Committee and Holocaust survivors, among others.
+According to the most recent Senate report, at least 14 of these stayed open until the 2000s.
+In 1996 and 1997, both the Bergier Commission and the Volcker Committee had investigated the same remaining accounts related to the Swiss banks' dealing with Nazi Germany.
+Those settlements had resulted in the payment of US$1.288 billion by UBS, Credit Suisse, and other Swiss banks to 458,400 Holocaust victims and 198,000 victims of the Slave Labor Class action lawsuit.

+Evading taxes, 2025

+On May 5, 2025, Credit Suisse Services AG, a unit of Credit Suisse, pleaded guilty to U.S. charges of assisting ultra-wealthy Americans in evading taxes.
+The bank admitted to conspiring to hide more than $4 billion from the Internal Revenue Service (IRS) in at least 475 offshore accounts, including accounts maintained in Singapore.
+This conduct violated a 2014 plea agreement under which Credit Suisse had previously paid a $2.5 billion fine for similar offenses.
+As part of the new settlement, Credit Suisse agreed to pay over $510 million in fines and entered into a non-prosecution agreement requiring ongoing cooperation with U.S. authorities.

 Work environment

 Credit Suisse is more internationally minded than most European banks.
-According to WetFeet's Insider Guide, Credit Suisse offers more travel opportunities, greater levels of responsibility and more client interaction than new employees get at competing firms but is known for long hours.
-Analysts report 60- to 110-hour work-weeks.
+According to WetFeet's Insider Guide, Credit Suisse offers more travel opportunities, greater levels of responsibility, and more client interaction than new employees receive at competing firms but is known for long hours.
+Analysts report 60- to 110-hour workweeks.

-Roles and responsibilities are less stringent and the environment is pleasant despite hours being "the most grueling on Wall Street".
-Vault's Insider's Guide reached similar conclusions, noting above-average training, executive access and openness matched with reports of 80- to 100-hour work-weeks.
+Roles and responsibilities are less stringent, and the environment is pleasant despite hours being "the most grueling on Wall Street."
+Vault's Insider's Guide reached similar conclusions, noting above-average training, executive access, and openness matched with reports of 80- to 100-hour workweeks.

-In 2023, the bank made moves to pay bonuses to top executives and senior bankers upfront but included an added condition that they needed to stay with the bank for three years or else they would need to pay the bonus, or some of the bonus, back to the company.
+In 2023, the bank made moves to pay bonuses to top executives and senior bankers upfront but included an added condition that they needed to stay with the bank for three years, or else they would need to pay the bonus, or some of the bonus, back to the company.
+Later the Swiss federal government, as well as the last General Assembly of Credit Suisse shareholders voted to withdraw or seriously reduce bonus payments to top management.